Sage Kimzey: Career milestones

-Personal
+Personal life

 Kimzey is married to his longtime girlfriend, Alexis Bloomer.
+After ten years as friends, then dating, then engagement, they were married on October 9, 2020, in Little Elm, Texas.
 They reside in Salado, Texas.

-After ten years as friends, then dating, then engagement, they got married on October 9, 2020, in Little Elm, Texas.
-On January 25, 2022, the Kimzeys had their first child, a boy.
+On January 25, 2022, the Kimzeys had their first child; Steele, a boy.
+In September 2024, they announced they were expecting a second child; another boy.
+On March 14, 2025, their second boy, Stone, was born.